 Private lands include commercial, agricultural, industrial, residential lands, and pits, quarries, gravel pits, mines.
-In southern Ontario, this represents most of the landscape, therefore engaging these landowners is critical to success.
+Landowners of private lands can vary greatly from site to site ranging from individual residents to large corporations.
+The landowner and land-use type should influence the discussion and approach used to initiate the conversation (i.e. the approach for a private hobby farm could vary greatly from discussion with a commercial quarry).
+In southern Ontario, this represents most of the landscape, therefore engaging these landowners/businesses/industries is critical to success.
 In Northern Ontario, the balance shifts, however private lands are still important to manage for Phragmites.
 Private lands may include ecologically important natural lands, so see tips found in the Natural Areas section as well.